Specifications for the Polini Thor models

 Fuel pump vacuum – 5" Hg (dry) 7" Hg (wet w/ fuel)

 Fuel Info – Note: The Polini manual specifies that pilots use unleaded fuel (the only kind available to pilots in the EU).
 We contacted Polini and they specifically stated in writing (available on request) that pilots may use AVGAS in any of their engines.
-AVGAS is preferred over gasoline containing ethanol.
+However, we no longer recommend AVGAS because of the problems of deposits fouling the cylinder head and piston, including ring sticking.

-Ignition, coil – The official Polini user manual states that the spark plug boot terminal to ground is 5K Ohms but a new Thor 130 measured 9K Ohms which means that the secondary wire is a carbon-core ignition noise suppressing type i.e. some Thor models may have different values.
+Ignition, coil – The official Polini user manual states that the spark plug boot terminal to ground is 5K Ohms.
+Some Thor models may have greater values.

 Ignition coil primary resistance (all models except the 190) – 1K Ohms (blue wire to engine ground).
-The coil has electronics in it which makes this value difficult to measure so any value greater than 1K Ohms is OK.
 If you get no value switch the Ohmmeter leads.
+If the value is greater than 1K Ohms, the coil may be OK but, if it is not giving a spark or a weak spark, consider replacing the coil.

 Ignition coil secondary resistance – 9K Ohms ±10% (spark plug terminal to engine ground) Can be 5K Ohms on newer models.